-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least some small amount contaminant.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 Some people may be more vulnerable to contaminants in drinking water than the general population.

-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV-AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
+Immuno-compromised people such as those with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV-AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These individuals should seek advice about drinking water from their health care providers.